looker-open-source/LookerEmbedReference/Backend-Java/README.md

    </project>
   ```

-- From the `api` directory, deploy the Spring Boot application too App Engine as an API service:
+- From the root `Backend-Java` directory, deploy the Spring Boot application too App Engine as an API service:

   ```
   ./mvnw -DskipTests package appengine:deploy